- William P. Quentell is an American inventor born in 1861.

-The family moved to England when William Prehn Quentell was still a baby, while here at Liverpool, William Sr. started a merchant company called Quentell William and Co.
+After William Prehn Quentell was born, the family moved to England.
+While there in Liverpool, William Sr. started a merchant company called Quentell William and Co.
 It is while here, a few months after William Sr. started his company, that William Prehn Quentell’s baby brother Carl August was born.

 Perhaps, one of the things known about this typewriter and calculating machine inventor is that he worked as a stockbroker.
 For many years, William Prehn Quentell worked as a Wall Street stockbroker.